 The mission of the Office of Civic Engagement is to create a campus of citizens who are civically aware, skilled, and committed to act for the public good.The Office of Civic Engagement accomplishes this mission through curricular and co-curricular activities that create opportunities for citizens to find a meaningful role in their local, regional, national, and international communities.

-Service-learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+Community-Based Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

 Civic engagement is intentional and thoughtful activity that engages students in social and political activities that build community capacity.
 Successful civic engagement happens when students, faculty and community partners work together to plan, implement and assess a project.